-Dennis E. Kelley was promoted in July 2015 to Executive Vice President and Chief Financial Officer and is designated as an executive officer of the bank.
-Mr. Kelley has been the Bank's Senior Vice President and Chief Financial Officer since January 2005.
+Dennis E. Kelley is the Executive Vice President and Chief Financial Officer.
+Mr. Kelley has been the Bank's Chief Financial Officer since January 2005.
 Previously he was Chief Financial Officer for Bank of Petaluma and National Bank of the Redwoods and its parent company, Redwood Empire Bancorp, and an Investment Representative/Registered Investment Advisor for A. G. Edwards.